amit1884/ConsoleLog-Replicate/README.md

 1. A single page website conatining some cool sliders
 2. Fully Responsive ,supports both desktop and mobile view.
-3. Some images from missing so ,used other images.
+3. Some images were missing so ,used other images.